pizzaboi21/pizzaboi21/README.md

 - 👋 Hi, I’m @pizzaboi21
-- 👀 I’m interested in Java, Spring Boot, Hibernate, Kubernetes and AWS.
+- 👀 I’m interested in Java, JavaScript, AI, Playwright, CI/CD and DevOps.
-- 🌱 I’m currently learning Spring Boot and Terraform.
+- 🌱 I’m currently learning TypeScript and Playwright.
-- 💞️ I’m looking to collaborate on Open-Source DevOps projects.
+- 💞️ I’m looking to collaborate on Open-Source, as well as looking for full time opportunities.
 - 📫 How to reach me rohanguha9916@gmail.com && rohan.209202179@muj.manipal.edu

 <!---